daviddswayne-svg/sterling-lab/COOLIFY_DEPLOY.md

 Click **"Deploy"** button

 Coolify will:
-- Pull from the `live` git remote
+- Pull from GitHub
-- Build the Docker images via `docker-compose build`
+- Build the Docker image
-- Start all 4 containers via `docker-compose up`
+- Start the container
 - Provision Let's Encrypt certificate
 - Route traffic from swaynesystems.ai